williamwight/ClassificationImport-File/README.md

 ## POST commit job

 Use this endpoint to commit the changes of a specified job ID.
 This endpoint finalizes the file uploading process.
+For more information on classification jobs, see [Classification set jobs manager](https://experienceleague.adobe.com/docs/analytics/components/classifications/sets/job-manager.htm).

 `POST https://analytics.adobe.io.api/{GLOBAL_COMPANY_ID}/classification/job/import/commitApiJob/{API_JOB_ID}`